The Associates (band): 1982–1988: WEA/Warner years

+The non-album single "Take Me to the Girl" was also released around this time, but only made No. 95 on the UK singles chart.

-In 1988, WEA/Warner rejected the fourth Associates album The Glamour Chase considering it not commercially viable (it was later released on a two-disc set with Perhaps).
-However, they decided to release Mackenzie's synthpop/techno-pop cover of "Heart of Glass" as a single and also put the track on the record company's Vaultage From The Electric Lighting Station compilation.
-This track was to be Mackenzie's last release whilst under contract to WEA in the United Kingdom, as he signed to AVL/Virgin subsidiary Circa Records (still under the Associates name at this point).
-"Heart of Glass" was released in September 1988 on a number of formats including a 12 inch single with an anaglyphic 3-D cover (which came with 3-D glasses) and a CD single.
-It reached number 56 on the UK Singles Chart and was put on Popera: The Singles Collection, by WEA in 1990 alongside withdrawn follow-up single "Country Boy", and a version of the Mackenzie/Boris Blank song, "The Rhythm Divine".
+In 1988, WEA/Warner rejected the band's fourth studio album The Glamour Chase considering it not commercially viable (it was later released on a two-disc set with Perhaps).
+However, they decided to release Mackenzie's synth-pop cover version of Blondie's 1979 single "Heart of Glass" as a single and also put the track on the record label's compilation album Vaultage from the Electric Lighting Station.
+This track was to be MacKenzie's last release whilst under contract to WEA in the United Kingdom, as he signed to AVL/Virgin subsidiary Circa Records (still under the Associates name at this point).
+"Heart of Glass" was released in September 1988 on a number of formats including a twelve-inch single with an anaglyphic 3D cover (which came with 3D glasses) and a CD single.
+It reached number 56 on the UK singles chart and was put on Popera: The Singles Collection, by WEA in 1990 alongside withdrawn follow-up single "Country Boy", and a version of the Mackenzie and Boris Blank song, "The Rhythm Divine".

-Between 1987 and 1992, Mackenzie worked with Blank and musical partner Dieter Meier of Swiss avant-garde outfit Yello.
-Mackenzie wrote the lyrics of the song "The Rhythm Divine", which can also be found on the Yello album, One Second, with lead vocals by Shirley Bassey and Mackenzie singing backing vocals.
-During these years Mackenzie contributed to three Yello albums: One Second (1987), Flag (1988) and Baby (1991), whilst tracks for The Glamour Chase and Outernational were recorded with Blank at Yello's recording studio.
+Between 1987 and 1992, Mackenzie worked with Blank and musical partner Dieter Meier of the Swiss electronic music band Yello.
+Mackenzie wrote the lyrics of the song "The Rhythm Divine", which can also be found on Yello's fifth studio album, One Second, with lead vocals by the Welsh singer Shirley Bassey and Mackenzie singing backing vocals.
+During these years Mackenzie contributed to three Yello studio albums: One Second (1987), Flag (1988) and Baby (1991), whilst tracks for The Glamour Chase and Outernational (1992) were recorded with Blank at Yello's recording studio.